aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/chart/_index.md

 Creates the chart image and saves it to a stream in the specified format.

-The format of the image is specified by using options.ImageFormat.
+The format of the image is specified by using `options.ImageFormat`.
 The following formats are supported: ImageFormat.Bmp, ImageFormat.Gif, ImageFormat.Png, ImageFormat.Jpeg, ImageFormat.Tiff, ImageFormat.Emf.

 If the width or height is zero or the chart is not supported according to Supported Charts List, this method will do nothing.
 Please refer to [Supported Charts List][] for more details.